metablaster/WindowsFirewallRuleset/README.md

 - If you want to be 100% sure please export your current GPO rules first, to do so either run `Scripts\ExportFirewall.ps1` which may take some time or do it manually.\
 For manual export see [Manage GPO Firewall](Readme/ManageGPOFirewall.md)
-- The scripts will ask you what rules you want, to minimize internet connectivity trouble you should apply at least all generic networking and OS related rules such as CoreNetworking, ICMP, WindowsSystem, WindowsServices, Multicast etc. also do not ignore IPv6, Windows does need IPv6!
+- You will be asked which rules to load, to minimize internet connectivity trouble you should apply at least all generic networking and OS related rules such as CoreNetworking, ICMP, WindowsSystem, WindowsServices, Multicast etc; and all rules for which you have programs installed on system, also do not ignore IPv6, Windows does need IPv6!
+It should be easy to delete what you don't need in GPO, rather than later dig trough code to see what you might have missed.
 - Default configuration will set global firewall behavior which is not configurable in GPO GUI, such as `stateful ftp` and `pptp` or global `IPSec` settings, if you need specific setup please visit `Scripts\SetupProfile.ps1` and take a look at `Set-NetFirewallSetting`.\
 Note that `Scripts\SetupProfile.ps1` is automatically called by `Scripts\SetupFirewall.ps1` script
-- Some scripts require network adapter to be connected to internet, for example to determine IPv4 broadcast address.
+- Some scripts require network adapter to be connected to network, for example to determine IPv4 broadcast address.
 (Otherwise errors may be generated without completing the task)

 ### Note

-- If you would like to modify basic behavior of execution, such as force loading rules and various defaults then visit `Config\ProjectSettings.ps1` and there you'll find global variables which are used for this.
+- If you would like to customize how scripts run, such as force loading rules and various defaults then visit `Config\ProjectSettings.ps1` and there you'll find global variables which are used for this.
-- If you're running scripts for the first time it's highly recommended to load all rules for which you have programs installed on system, it should be easy to delete what you don't want in GPO, rather than later searching scripts for what you might have missed.
 - Loading rules into an empty GPO should be very fast, however loading into GPO which already contains rules will be significantly slower (depends on number of existing rules)
 - All errors and warnings will be saved to `Logs` directory, so you can review these logs later